Bad Credit Card Application Offers – Credit Cards for Bad Credit or No Credit

 Prepaid Debit Cards

 Let’s look at the prepaid debit card first.
 They function in much the same way as a store gift card would.
-You buy the prepaid debit card, then ask the cashier to load a specified amount of money onto the account.
+You buy the prepaid debit card, then ask the cashier to load a specified amount of money into the account.
 Prepaid debit cards give users the ability to make non-cash purchases.
 There is no approval process based on your credit score.
 However, prepaid debit cards don’t have any effect on your credit history.
 A prepaid debit card does not extend you a line of credit and does not influence your credit history.
 If you’re looking to build credit fast, a prepaid debit card is not the best option for you.

 Secured Credit Cards